endocode/fah_on_gcp/README.md

 If you can, join in and fire in some compute power.
 We have shared a reference configuration you can use to help get you started.

+We created a team that you can join (because folding together is so much better than folding alone) Our team name: GCP_Partners
+Our team ID: 251820

 # Usage

 1. Clone this to your cloud shell